A Logical Approach to the Root Causes of Problems

-The power of the unicist logic lies in its simplicity.
-It only requires reasoning in terms of maximal strategies and minimum strategies and of complementation and supplementation.
-It implies moving from a dualistic approach towards a functionalist approach.
+The strength of unicist logic resides in its simplicity.
+It only requires reasoning in terms of maximal strategies for growth and minimal strategies to ensure results, as well as the complementation and supplementation within relationships.
+This involves a shift from a dualistic to a functionalist approach.

-The unicist logic allows managing the root causes and developing binary actions that manage maximal strategies to grow and minimum strategies to ensure results.
-It simplifies business processes by building business objects and catalysts to ensure and accelerate the generation of results.
-It is the approach needed to manage adaptability in the 4th Industrial Revolution.
+Thus, unicist logic is instrumental in managing the root causes of problems and in formulating binary actions that address maximal strategies for growth alongside minimal strategies to ensure results.
+It is the requisite approach for managing adaptability in the 4th Industrial Revolution.

 The “Roots” of Unicist Root Cause Management

-This approach showed that structural problem solving is the most energy saving action because it hinders the reappearance of problems.
-It requires apprehending the root causes of problems, working within the boundaries established by the limit causes and ends with a structural solution based on the functionality of the fundamentals of the problem and an operational solution that ensures results.
+This approach showed that structural problem-solving is the most energy-saving action because it hinders the reappearance of problems.
+It requires apprehending the root causes of problems, working within the boundaries established by the limit-causes, and ending with a structural solution based on the functionality of the fundamentals of the problem and an operational solution that ensures results.

 The discovery of the intelligence that underlies nature and the structure of concepts that regulate the evolution of living beings and drive human actions opened the possibility of managing root causes.

 The consequence of these discoveries is that the root causes of problems are defined by the dysfunctionality of the fundamentals that integrate the concepts that underlie the entity or action that cannot fulfill its purpose.

 This approach became possible due to the development of the unicist ontology that defines the nature of things by emulating the structure of the triadic intelligence that underlies nature (purpose, active and entropic principle, energy conservation principle).
 Thus, the discovery of the root causes became possible due to the knowledge of the unicist ontology of the entities that are being managed.